Epicor Prophet 21 & Kinetic On-Prem End-of-Life: What It Means and How We Help

 Every organization’s path is different.
 What matters is choosing intentionally — not reacting late.

-🛠 Option A — Stay On-Premises and Stabilize - Some organizations choose to remain on-prem through the final supported releases and into the active support window.
+Some organizations remain on-prem through the final supported releases and into the active support window.

 This can include: